john-kurkowski/dotfiles/.docs/GIT.md

 <code>brew install git-fixup</code>
 </td>
 <td>

 Generate a fixup commit for <code>&lt;object&gt;</code>.
 Without arguments, find commits your currently staged changes are likely fixing up.
-Once committed, the fixups can be squashed with <code>git rebase --autosquash</code>
-or <code>git revise --autosquash</code>.
+Once committed, the fixups can be squashed with <code>git rebase --autosquash</code> or <code>git revise --autosquash</code>.

+If you know the unpushed commit to fixup's message, say its first word, you can quickly target it by that word instead of the commit SHA.
+If the first word of the commit was `Rename`, you can `git fixup :/Rename`.

+In Vim, Fugitive's status window lists unpushed commits, you can visually target the commit you want, and there is a mapping to
+`git fixup the-commit-under-the-cursor`.

 </td>
 </tr>
 <tr>